midhxn/midhxn/README.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/dbtDDSvWErdf2/giphy.gif" />

 ### I am Midhun
-- An Freelance Web developer, tutor & Open Source enthusiast.
+- A Freelance Web developer, tutor & Open Source enthusiast.
 - A Computer Application Postgraduate Student.
 - working on some of my cool side projects and clones based on Web Development/Web 3.0.
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.